Stal Gorzów Wielkopolski

-Stal Gorzów Wielkopolski is a Polish speedway team based in Gorzów Wielkopolski that currently competes in Speedway Ekstraliga.
+Stal Gorzów Wielkopolski is a Polish motorcycle speedway team from Gorzów Wielkopolski.

+The motorcycle speedway team is one of Poland's most accomplished teams – winning nine Team Speedway Polish Championships and ten Polish Pairs Speedway Championships.
+It competes in Speedway Ekstraliga (top division).

 History

 Formation and beginnings

 The speedway section of club was officially registered 9 April 1950.
 At number 60 the register of sports associations was written down trade union sports club of Gorzów Wielkopolski.
-In July 1951 the Gorzów Wielkopolski club already had own 395-metres with path by the Śląska Street.
+In July 1951 the club already had own 395-metres with path by the Śląska Street.
 After a few years of the struggle on III league paths and suspending the operations of the speedway chapter in 1953–1954 years, in 1955 the team is being Gorzów Wielkopolski reported to gameses of the II league.
-In 1961 the team of „Stal" in the end fought its way through to gameses of the first division.
+In 1961 the team of Stal in the end fought its way through to gameses of the first division.
 In the entire season the Gorzów Wielkopolski team suffered only two defeats, but surnames of Edmund Migoś, Bronisław Rogal, Edward Pilarczyk or Jerzy Padewski were already then well known for fans throughout the country.
 In conclusion of season sports club was an organiser one from series test-match with the representation the USSR. specially to this match, with the help of Mechanical Plants Gorzów and of army unit, an artificial lighting was installed.
 Match, played on 17 October at hour 22, closed with the minimal victory for the representation of Poland 39:38.
-They acted in stocks white and red „Stal" speedway riders: Migoś, Padewski, Andrzej Pogorzelski, E. Pilarczyk and Zdzisław Boniecki.
+They acted in stocks white and red Stal speedway riders: Migoś, Padewski, Andrzej Pogorzelski, E. Pilarczyk and Zdzisław Boniecki.
 Igor Plechanov was a star of the Soviet team.
 In the draught of two first seasons in the first division inhabitant of Gorzów Wielkopolski occupied lower areas of the table.
-1962 was the year difficult, but after winning play-off matches with Zgrzeblarki Zielona Góra defended „Stal" one's place in the first division for her no longer to leave for next long years.
+1962 was the year difficult, but after winning play-off matches with Zgrzeblarki Zielona Góra defended Stal one's place in the first division for her no longer to leave for next long years.
 Only in 1964 the first success is coming in the form of getting a silver medal of the Team Speedway Polish Championship.